bloodywing/plugin-tutorial-template-container/README.md

 # Placeholder plugin for template containers

 This is the **Placeholder** plugin developed by plentymarkets.
-Use this plugin to display the content of this plugin in the template containers of the [Callisto 4](https://github.com/plentymarkets/callisto-4) template plugin.
+Use this plugin to display the content of this plugin in the template containers of the [Ceres](https://github.com/plentymarkets/plugin-ceres) template plugin.

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
 A layout plugin is required in order to integrate this plugin in your online store.
-We recommend using the plentymarkets plugin [Callisto 4](https://github.com/plentymarkets/callisto-4).
+We recommend using the plentymarkets plugin [Ceres](https://github.com/plentymarkets/plugin-ceres).

 ## Installing